 Dudley Square on the Silver Line

 The Uphams Corner and Newmarket stops on the Commuter Rail

 What a Real Estate Agent Says

-There has been a tremendous revitalization in Roxbury in the past few years and not only in the Dudley Square area, where new construction, shops, and restaurants have transformed the neighborhood, with more changes on the way.
+There has been a tremendous revitalization in Roxbury in the past few years and not only in the Dudley Square (update: now called Nubian Square) area, where new construction, shops, and restaurants have transformed the neighborhood, with more changes on the way.
 Roxbury has a wide variety in its neighborhoods, and public transportation makes downtown Boston and other neighborhoods accessible from almost everywhere within its borders.
 It is an attractive place to live, and the real estate market there is likely to be on the upswing for the foreseeable future.

 Fort Hill is Roxbury’s most historic area, and residents there have made Highland Park one of the most popular places around.
 Buyers can find very desirable properties in the Fort Hill/Highland Park area that offer good alternatives to higher-priced listings in the South End.
 Recently, a number of energy-efficient townhouses have been built in this neighborhood.

 Those looking for more reasonably priced properties that will most likely increase in value in the future should look to houses near Roxbury’s border with the Grove Hall area in Dorchester.
 There are currently a number of homes for sale there.